FigureTechnologies/hdwallet/README.md

 # HDWallet

-HDWallet is a collection of helper utilities to ease use of highly deterministic wallets and key management in kotlin and java.
+HDWallet is a collection of helper utilities to ease use of hierarchical deterministic wallets and key management in kotlin and java.

 # Getting Started